 Occupational therapy is a dynamic and changing profession.
-Contemporary competencies change across time and across international boundaries, with professional boundaries being impacted by local evolution of the profession in response to local needs, challenges and opportunities.
-In this subject you will develop an understanding of contemporary and international practice issues and take part in intensive workshops to prepare you for international and emerging areas of practice.
-In the final weeks of the subject you will take part in an 8-day supervised international placement and study tour.
-For students who are unable to complete the international placement, you will complete 64 hours of supervised case-based learning.
+Contemporary competencies change across time and across international boundaries, with professional boundaries being impacted by the evolution of the profession in response to local needs, challenges and opportunities.
+In this subject, you will develop an understanding of contemporary and international practice issues and take part in intensive workshops to prepare you for international and emerging areas of practice.
+As part of this subject, students will undertake an eight-day placement in either an international or domestic context.

 |Faculty||Faculty of Health Sciences & Medicine|